streamanalyze/streamanalyze.github.io/docs/md/edge_devices/README.md

 1. A `name` for the peer you are connecting e.g. **edge1**
 2. An `address` and `port` to the nameserver of the federation.
-3. Certificates and Keys for accessig the federation if TSL is enabled.
+3. Certificates and Keys for accessing the federation if TSL is enabled.

 If the federations TLS is not enabled you can simply connect an edge client with name `name` to a federation at `address:port` with: